 Coronavirus Disease 2019 (COVID-19) Information

-COVID-19 is a new kind of illness caused by a virus.
+COVID-19 is an illness caused by a virus.
 It spreads easily between people, and can cause fever, coughing, and trouble breathing, as well as other symptoms.

 What should people with chronic diseases know about COVID-19?